ZhimingDeng5/academicpages/_pages/about.md

 **Yin, S.** (2020).
 On Integrated Speaking Test Performance and its Relation with Critical Thinking: A Case Study of TOEFL Integrated Speaking Task.
 In Proceedings of *the Fifth International Conference on Language Testing and Assessment*.
 Guangzhou, China. paper, slides.

-C. Translation book
+C. Books

+Yin, S. (upcoming). *Conceptualizing and operationalizing the construct of critical thinking in EAP speaking: The development and validation of a rating scale.* Peter Lang.

+**Yin, S.**, Yu, C., & Peng, X. (upcoming).
+Promoting critical thinking in EAP writing classroom: A learning-oriented assessment approach.
+In T. Thai, & J. Pearson (Eds.), *The changing landscape of EAP assessment: Insights from diverse contexts.* Bloomsbury.

 Yang, M. & **Yin, S.** (2020).
 Dark Genius of Wall Street: The Misunderstood Life of Jay Gould, King of the Robber Barons.
 Shanghai: Shanghai University of Finance and Economics.
 ISBN: 978-7-5642-3580-2/F· 3580

-*Work in Progress*

-**Assessing Critical Thinking in EAP Speaking: Development and Validation of a Rating Scale**
-(with Yan Jin, Jason Fan, and Ute Knoch)

-**Investigating Critical Thinking in Chatbot Supported Group Discussion**
-(with Kai Guo and Deliang Wang)

-**Integrating Critical Thinking in EAP Writing**
-(with Chengyuan Yu and Peng Xin)

-**Presentation versus Discussion: A Sequential Analysis of Critical Thinking in EAP Speaking**

 Teaching
 ======